-Started in 2007, alamedahistory.org is a blog dedicated to collecting and sharing knowledge about the life of old houses, buildings and neighborhoods in Portland, Oregon.
-The basic notion of this blog is that insight about the past adds new meaning to the present.
+I started alamedahistory.org in 2007 as a blog dedicated to collecting and sharing knowledge about the life of old houses, buildings and neighborhoods in northeast Portland, Oregon.
+My basic notion is that insight about the past adds new meaning to the present.
 My first post, “When Research Pays Off” was really written to inspire others to learn more about their own homes.

-Doug is also available to speak with groups, lead walking tours, and assist with other activities that help inspire and teach about local history.
+I’m available to speak with groups, lead walking tours, and assist with other activities that help inspire and teach about local history.
 Have an idea, question or an old photo or document you want to discuss?
-Just drop us a line and let’s consider the possibilities.
+Drop me a line and let’s consider the possibilities.

 Consider yourself invited to participate in this forum by sharing your own comments, observations, photos, questions and discussion about neighborhood and old house history.